 - Remote key functions (p.
-143)
+142)

 - Remote key functions (p.
-143)
+142)

 - Remote key range (p.
-144)
+143)

-Remote kev - loss
+Remote key - loss

 If either of the remote keys (p.
-140) is lost, the other should be taken with the vehicle to a Volvo retailer.
+139) is lost, the other should be taken with the vehicle to a Volvo retailer.
 As an anti-theft measure, the code of the lost remote key must be erased from the system.

-Additional or duplicate remote control kevs can be obtained from any authorized Volvo retailer.
+Additional or duplicate remote control keys can be obtained from any Authorized Volvo Retailer.

-You can also obtain additional or duplicate remote control kevs from certain independent repair facilities and locksmiths that are qualified to make remote control kevs.
-Each kev must be programmed to work with your vehicle.
+You can also obtain additional or duplicate remote control keys from certain independent repair facilities and locksmiths that are qualified to make remote control keys.
+Each key must be programmed to work with your vehicle.